Probing compressed higgsinos with forward protons at the LHC: Introduction

 \section{Introduction}

 Supersymmetric (SUSY) extensions beyond the Standard Model (SM) not only provide a solution to alleviate the naturalness problem, but the lightest supersymmetric particle (LSP) can also constitute the dark matter in the universe.
 Therefore, SUSY models have been widely studied and searched for in various experiments, especially the high-energy collider experiments.
 However, current results from the Large Hadron Collider (LHC) have put stringent lower constraints on the masses of the SUSY particles and excluded quite a large parameter space for low-energy SUSY.
 With the general assumptions of R-parity conservation and the neutralino $\tilde{\chi}^{0}_{1}$ being the LSP, the scalar top quark (stop) with its mass larger than 1.25 TeV is excluded at 95\%C.L. in the context of simplified SUSY models \cite{ATLASCollaboration2020a}, while the lower mass bound for the gluino has been put at 2 TeV \cite{ATLASCollaboration2020}.
-As for electroweakinos, the search for chargino-neutralino pair production has excluded the mass range below 345 GeV \cite{Aad2020}.
-With a moderate mass splitting between chargino and neutralino, the lower limit on chargino mass varies from 193 to 240 GeV depending on different simplified models \cite{Aad2020a}, while for a compressed spectrum (1.5 to 2.4 GeV), the LEP2 bound on chargino mass at 92.4 GeV remains the strongest \cite{LEPbound}.
+As for electroweakinos, the search for pair production of charginos or neutralinos using fully hadronic final states \cite{ATLAS:2021yqv} has excluded the wino\,(higgsino) mass below 1060\,(900) GeV assuming the LSP mass below 400\,(240) GeV and the mass splitting larger than 400\,(450) GeV.
+For the mass splitting near the electroweak scale, the search for chargino-neutralino pair production has excluded the mass range below 345 GeV \cite{Aad2020}.
+With a moderate mass splitting ($\sim$ a few GeV) between chargino and neutralino, the lower limit on chargino mass varies from 193 to 240 GeV depending on different simplified models \cite{Aad2020a}, while for a more compressed spectrum (1.5 to 2.4 GeV), the LEP2 bound on chargino mass at 92.4 GeV remains the strongest \cite{LEPbound}.

-It follows then that the compressed scenarios have been subject to a relatively loose restriction from the collider experiments, which are also well-motivated taking into account the observations of muon anomalous magnetic moment \cite{Ajaib2015,Kobakhidze2017,Endo2017} and the dark matter relic abundance consisted of neutralino including coannihilations \cite{Griest1991,Gondolo1999,Baker2015}, as well as the requirement of naturalness in the Minimal Supersymmetric Standard Model (MSSM).
+It follows then that the compressed scenarios have been subject to a relatively loose restriction from the collider experiments, which are also well-motivated taking into account the requirement of naturalness in the Minimal Supersymmetric Standard Model (MSSM).
 Consider the minimization of the Higgs potential at tree-level related to the mass of $Z$ boson \cite{Arnowitt1992}